simonjoom/react-mobx-start-kit/README.md

 ## WE HIRE !
-We are tired to work alone on this, we hire everybody with very good skill in feathers and mobx to continu to develop it.
+We need people, we hire everybody with very good skill and motivate by feathers and mobx to continu to develop it.

 ## Getting Started